gardener/landscaper/docs/tutorials/00-local-setup.md

 ```

 In the example above, helm installs the registry in the `harbor` namespace.
-The registry can be used by the landscaper by referencing artifacts via it's internal service `registry-harbor-registry.harbor:5000`
+The registry can be used by the landscaper by referencing artifacts via it's internal service `registry-harbor-registry.harbor:5000`<br>
+:warning: The harbor registry and the Landscaper are deployed to the same cluster which means that their communication resides in the cluster's private network.
+Therefore, it is not necessary to setup tls for the harbor registry but the Landscaper needs to be configured to allow connections to http registries.
+See the [landscaper configuration section](#configure-the-landscaper) for more details.

 The harbor is now only accessible from within the cluster, so the k8s proxy is needed to upload artifacts:
 ```shell script